tychonievich/graphics/md/mp/parametric.md

 </figcaption>
 </figure>

-If your submission only generates spheres, or only toruses, you'll get half the points.
+If your submission only generates spheres, or only tori, you'll get half the points.
 Points will be deducted if you generate more vertices or triangles than the shape being generated requires.